 "You've had regrets for the life you've lived, have you not?"

 Regrets.
 What a strange concept.
 I've never made a decision that I thought wouldn't be best for myself.
-Sure, some of those decisions turned out badly, but at the time I thought it was smart.
+Sure, some of those decisions turned out badly, but at the time I thought it was correct.
 It's hard for me to regret my decisions when I've done everything with this mindset.

 "Disappointments would be the better word.
 Disappointment at the world I lived in."